-There are different minimum wage rates for the fast food industry, Long Island, Westchester County, and large and small employers in New York City.
+Different minimum wage rates also exist within the fast food industry, on Long Island, in Westchester County, and for employers in New York City.

-The following minimum wage rates for fast food workers who work for a chain with 30 more establishments was approved by a state wage panel.
+The following minimum wage rates for fast food workers who work for a chain with 30 or more establishments was approved by a state wage panel.

-- $14.50 on December 31, 2020
+- $14.50 per hour on December 31, 2020;

-- $15.00 on July 1, 2021
+- $15.00 on July 1, 2021.

 New York Minimum Wage for Tipped Workers

-History of Minimum Wage
+History of New York's Minimum Wage

-A general minimum wage was established on October 1, 1960, prior to which minimum wage rates depended on the industry.
-The first New York state minimum wage was $1.00 per hour.
+- A general minimum wage was established on October 1, 1960, before which minimum wage rates depended on the industry.
+The first New York State minimum wage was $1.00 per hour.

-More or Less Than Federal Minimum Wage
+More or Less Than the Federal Minimum Wage